itsdotbmp/Undergraduate-Pilot-Training/sortie-1/flight_overview/index.md

+---
+layout: training
-# Sortie 1 - Flight Briefing
+title: Sortie 1 - Flight Briefing
+toc: true
+permalink: ../sortie-1/flight_overview
+---

 ## Flight Outline
 The basic outline of this flight is as follows: